gagan10223/fastapi/model_card_template.md

 ## Ethical Considerations
-  - Bias Evaluation: performed metrics on different data slices
+  - Bias Evaluation: after performing the metrics on different data slices, the data bias does exist in categories like workclass, education and maritual status.
+Further investigation of data is required if the model need to be used for real-life applications.

 ## Caveats and Recommendations
  - The model is intended for educational purpose only